top of page

 Nanosuspensions present a number of common challenges:

-• Liquid nanosuspensions are often unstable due to phase separation and particle size increase caused by Oswald ripening.
+• Liquid nanosuspensions are often unstable due to phase separation and particle size increase caused by Ostwald ripening.

 • High concentrations of fine particles can tend to agglomerate, leading to drug loading challenges.